Bumblebee202111/doubean-public/README.md

   * More card types
   * Pagination
 * TopAppBar and Edge-to-Edge
-  * Reduce TopAppBar height to 56 dp when https://developer.android.google.cn/jetpack/androidx/releases/compose-material3#1.3.0-beta05 enters RC
+  * Reduce TopAppBar height to 56 dp
 * Show error messages
 * Bring back load state visualization which was removed for simplicity during various types of migrations
   * Paging 3 refresh, loading status ...